zacscodingclub/zacscodingclub.github.io/_posts/2016-11-17-my-first-node-app.md

   });
  ```

-When we run this using `node index`, the console then races on by with lots of text and each row looks like it gets converted to an object like this:
+When we run this using `node index`, the console then races by with a wall of text and each row looks like it gets converted to an object like this:

  ```javascript
  { Rank: '1',